SgtSilvio/gradle-oci/README.md

 Gradle plugin to ease using and producing (multi-arch) OCI images without requiring external tools.

-## Why OCI and Not Docker?
+## OCI / Docker Conformance

-OCI is the acronym of the [Open Container Initiative](https://github.com/opencontainers) which creates open standards around container technology, previously mainly driven by Docker.
+OCI is the acronym of the [Open Container Initiative](https://github.com/opencontainers) that creates open standards around container technology, previously mainly driven by Docker.
 People still commonly use the term _Docker image_ even if talking about _OCI images_.
 So if you are looking for building Docker images, you are right here.
 Whenever OCI is mentioned on this page, just think of it as the successor of Docker (simplified).